Meridian, Pennsylvania

-Meridian is a census-designated place (CDP) in Butler County, Pennsylvania, United States.
+Meridian is a census-designated place (CDP) in Butler Township, Butler County, Pennsylvania, United States.
 The population was 3,881 at the 2010 census.
+Meridian was the site of an attempted assassination of 45th and 47th President of the United States Donald Trump in July 2024.

 History

 Meridian was linked to Butler, Evans City and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-The line closed on 15 June 1931, and the trolleys were replaced by buses.
+The line closed on June 15, 1931, and the trolleys were replaced by buses.

+Attempted assassination of Donald Trump

+The then former president Donald Trump was shot at during a campaign rally being held at the Butler Farm Show fairground, partly in Meridian, on July 13, 2024.
+Trump and at least two other attendees were injured in the attack and one attendee was killed.
+The attacker, Thomas Matthew Crooks, was then fatally shot by a Secret Service sniper.
+Trump later returned to the same Farm Show fairground for a second campaign rally on October 6, 2024.

 Geography

-Meridian is located in the western part of Butler Township at 40°51′16″N 79°57′23″W (40.854415, -79.956359).
+Meridian is located in the western part of Butler Township at 40°51′16″N 79°57′23″W (40.854415, −79.956359).
 It is bordered to the east and partly to the north by the Homeacre-Lyndora CDP.
 Pennsylvania Route 68 forms the northern edge of the Meridian CDP, leading east 4 mi to downtown Butler and southwest 8 mi to Evans City.

 According to the United States Census Bureau, the CDP has a total area of 7.3 km2, of which 0.01 sqkm, or 0.16%, is water.